-The previous studies showed that the Arabian plate subjected to the tectonic movements since Pliocene age, where great lateral movements started to move the continental blocks toward the north (40 km) of the Arabian plate with relative to the African plate and formed narrow strait of Bab El-Mandeb (Abdel-Gawad 1969).
-These movements continued to the northeastern direction along the Gulf of Aqaba (150 km) (Freund et al. 1970) in the Middle Miocene age.
-Left-Lateral movement (40-45 km) for the Miocene rocks in Sinai area and led to the formation of the axial trough of the Red Sea.
+The previous studies showed that the Arabian plate subjected to the tectonic movements since Pliocene age, where great lateral movements started to move the continental blocks toward the north (40 km) of the Arabian plate with relative to the African plate and formed narrow strait of Bab El-Mandeb (Abdel-Gawad, 1969).
+These movements continued to the northeastern direction along the Gulf of Agaba (150 km) (Freund et al., 1970) in the Middle Miocene age.
+Left-Lateral movement (40 - 45 km) for the Miocene rocks in Sinai area and led to the formation of the axial trough of the Red Sea.
 The spreading rate was asymmetric during these movements along the Red Sea as indicated from the change in the width of the axial trough.
 As a result of these movements a more complicated structures were formed including major faults in the south of Saudi Arabia and causing many earthquakes.
-Depending on the geological, geophysical studies as well as the distribution of recent earthquakes in the Red Sea and comparison with the location of earthquakes in Tahoma and Arabian Shield, it is noticed that there is a possibility for the extension of some faults from offshore into the land especially between 16.3° and 17.4°N to the northeastern of Abha and it is considered that these faults are responsible for the western Abha earthquake 1,408 H (5.2 magnitude).
+Depending on the geological, geophysical studies as well as the distribution of recent earthquakes in the Red Sea and comparison with the location of earthquakes in Tahoma and Arabian Shield, it is noticed that there is a possibility for the extension of some faults from offshore into the land especially between $16.3^{\circ} - 17.4^{\circ}N$ to the northeastern of Abha and it is considered that these faults are responsible for the western Abha earthquake 1408 H (5.2 magnitude).
 The northeastern faults were formed due to separation of Arabian plate from Nubian plate in the northeastern direction.
-Based on the Heat Flow Density (HFD) studies (Makris et al. 1986, 1989), the type of crust can be differentiated.
+Based on the Heat Flow Density (HFD) studies (Makris et al., 1986 & 1989), the type of crust can be differentiated.

-From the historical and instrumental earthquake studies (Al-Amri 1994) it is noticed that most of earthquakes have occurred along the axial trough of the Red Sea.
-But there are four earthquakes in 1941 (Mb = 6.25), 1955 (Mb = 5.7), 1962 (Ms = 4.7) and 1982 (Mb = 6) have occurred away from the axial trough of Red Sea (Langer et al. 1987).
-Some seismic hazard studies (Barazangi 1981 and Thenhaus 1983) carried out for the southern Red Sea based on the probabilistic approach.
-Al-Amri (1995)
+From the historical and instrumental earthquake studies (Al-Amri, 1994) it is noticed that most of earthquakes have occurred along the axial trough of the Red Sea.
+But there are four earthquakes in 1941 (Mb=6.25), 1955 (Mb=5.7), 1962 (Ms=4.7) and 1982 (Mb= 6) have occurred away from the axial trough of Red Sea (Langer et al., 1987).
+Some seismic hazard studies (Barazangi, 1981; Thenhaus 1983 and Thenhaus et al., 1986) carried out for the southern Red Sea based on the probabilistic approach.
+Al-Amri (1995) divided the southern Red Sea into two main seismic source zones.